John Coffey

 Faux Finishing

 A recent "marble" top.
-While the actual faux painting takes less than an hour, the preparation of the panel required 3 coats of epoxy and 3 coats of oil-base primer and sanded dead flat.
+While the actual faux painting took less than an hour, the preparation of this panel required 3 coats of epoxy and 3 coats of oil-base primer, then sanded dead flat.
 As in all finishing, preparation is key.

 Carving